Alluxio/documentation/docs/en/compute/Hive.md

----
-layout: global
-title: Running Apache Hive with Alluxio
+# Running Apache Hive with Alluxio
-nickname: Apache Hive
-group: Compute Integrations
-priority: 2
----

 This guide describes how to run [Apache Hive](http://hive.apache.org/) with Alluxio, so that you can easily store Hive tables in Alluxio's tiered storage.

-* Table of Contents
-{:toc}

 ## Prerequisites